TASSUSA/TASSUSA.github.io/_members/shufean.md

 picture: "picture-1519-1396059150.png"
 ---
 #### Background:
-Mr. Abu Shufean works for TASS USA as a Software Engineering.
+Mr. Abu Shufean works for TASS as a Software Engineering.
 He is an expert in developing Android Mobile Applications and game development.
 Mr. Shufean physically located in Beaumont, Texas.

 #### Education:
 - MS in Computer Science, Student, Lamar University, TX